Gasorekibo/alu-shell/io_redirections_and_filters/README.md

-redirecting out put of command in a file
+duplicate last line of file